gs1/gs1-barcode-engine/README.md

 Instructions for getting started with the console application are provided in the [Console Application User Guide](https://github.com/gs1/gs1-barcode-engine/wiki/Console-Application-User-Guide).

-Instructions for getting started with the GUI application are provided in the [Desktop Application User Guide](https://github.com/gs1/gs1-barcode-engine/wiki/Desktop-Application-User-Guide).
+Instructions for getting started with the desktop application are provided in the [Desktop Application User Guide](https://github.com/gs1/gs1-barcode-engine/wiki/Desktop-Application-User-Guide).